-According to a deleted scene, the engineer angrily asks Weyland (translated through David) why you'd even want immortal life, so it seems the engineers actually do not have immortality and although create other species, are against the idea of immortality.
+According to a deleted scene, the engineer angrily asks Weyland (translated through David) why you'd even want immortal life, so it seems the engineers actually do not have immortality, and although they create other species, the engineers are against the idea of immortality.

 There is actually a striking parallell in the stories of Peter Weyland and Roy Batty from Blade Runner, both of whom are reaching the end of their lives and seeking to literally meet their maker in the hopes of receiving a longer life, only to be confronted by the inevitability of their deaths.
 This also becomes quite interesting when you factor in the rumours that there Ridley Scott may be planning a connection between both stories.